 To get to the Red Barn Classroom, follow the Directions to get to the Bear Valley Visitor Center.
 After turning off of Bear Valley Road, proceed up the two-lane, paved driveway toward the Bear Valley Visitor Center.
 You will see the Red Barn on the left and after about 0.1 miles, there is a brown road sign pointing left to the Red Barn Classroom.
 Turn left on to the gravel driveway and proceed across the bridge to the parking lot.
 The Red Barn Classroom is on the end closest to this parking lot.

-Upcoming Brown Bag Lectures:
+Upcoming Science Lectures:

-Our Brown Bag Lectures earlier this year included:
+Some of our Science Lectures earlier this year included:

 Date: Thursday, April 4, 2019 Title: "Monitoring coral health at Dry Tortugas National Park" Presenter: Kayla Nimmo, Dry Tortugas National Park Summary: Warming ocean temperatures, ocean acidification, and coral disease are negatively impacting corals worldwide at an ever-increasing rate.
 The Florida Reef System is the largest coral reef ecosystem in the continental U.S. Kayla will discuss the importance of coral reefs, the threats these reefs face, coral monitoring programs at Dry Tortugas National Park, and the proposed actions managers may take in response to coral disease outbreaks.